Gas vs Electric Fireplace - What are the Differences?

 The good news is that both gas and electric fireplaces are low maintenance and hence any costs with regards to replacement of worn-out equipment is much less.
 If anything, you might need to clean the glass screen of your electric fireplace every few months and carry out any repairs if they arise.
 With a gas fireplace, you will need to clean the flue every few months too, depending on how often you use it.

 Gas vs Electric Fireplace: What’s Right for Your Home?

-If you have high electric costs, have an existing gas line, and would prefer to heat a larger area, a gas fireplace might be right for you.
+If you have high electric costs, have an existing gas line, and would prefer to heat a larger area, a gas fireplace might be the right choice for you.

-If you want to enjoy warmth and realistic flames without the fumes, greater fire risks, and higher running costs, an electric fireplace is an ideal choice considering its multiplicity of functions .
+If you want to enjoy +warmth and realistic flames without the fumes, greater fire safety, and fewer running costs, an electric fireplace is an ideal choice considering its multiplicity of functions .